holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 In this exercise you will only have to deal with `Create`.
 All headers have the above mentioned fields, with one small exception of the Dna header, which doesn't have a prev_header, for the very simple reason that it is always the first header to be created in a holochain app.

 And some headers have some extra fields.
 Create and Update have 2 more fields.
 And not surprisingly these fields tell something about entries.
-Because entries a very lightweight and most of the metadata is in the header, like author, timestamp, etcetera there has to be a link between an entry and its header.
+Because entries are very lightweight and most of the metadata is in the header, like author, timestamp, etcetera there has to be a link between an entry and its header.

 - **entry_hash** is the hash of the entry.
 It is exactly the same hash you worked with in the previous exercise.
 And since you can get the entry based on its hash, it is enough to store the entry hash inside the header.
 This makes a header a lightweight data structure.
 Whether your entry contains a 25000 page document or just a single "Hello world" string, the size of the header will be roughly the same size.
 That is why entries and headers make such a good team: _**entries are simple, headers are light**_.
 - **entry_type**: contains some additional information on about the entry itself, like the id of the hApp, the id of the zome, it's visibility.
 We touch on this in a future exercise.